Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > NCERT Solutions: Writing and City Life History

 Ans:

-The causes of early urbanization were:
+The causes of early urbanisation were:

 • Water transport: Transportation helped in the movement of goods from one place to another.
 It was done by means of road transport and water transport.
-Water transport was the cheapest mode, as heavy goods could be transported with less effort and in less time as the current of water propelled the boat.
+Water transport was the cheapest mode, as heavy goods could be transported with less effort and in less time, as the current of water propelled the boat.
 Thus, it saved time and money.
 Water transport helped to connect different towns and villages, thereby establishing trading networks.

 • Lack of metal and stone: Let’s take the example of Mesopotamia.
 Mesopotamia was rich in food resources; however, it lacked metal and stone resources.
 This facilitated the trade of goods between Mesopotamia and other countries like Turkey and Iran.
 These Gulf countries were rich in mineral resources, so they traded mineral goods for agricultural products.